UniversalDependencies/docs/_ru-feat/NumType.md

 ---

 Classification of named entities (token-based, no nesting of entities etc.)
-The feature applies mainly to the [cs-pos/PROPN]() tag;
+The feature applies mainly to the [ru-pos/PROPN]() tag;
-in multi-word foreign names, [adjectives](cs-pos/ADJ) may also have this feature (they preserve the `ADJ` tag but at the same time they would not exist in Czech otherwise than in the named entity).
+in multi-word foreign names, [adjectives](ru-pos/ADJ) may also have this feature (they preserve the `ADJ` tag but at the same time they would not exist in Russian otherwise than in the named entity).

 ### Conversion from the Prague Dependency Treebank